insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==

+= 3.34.1 (2022-01-19) =

+* Fix: Do not break if when looking for an entity outside of the site scope.

 = 3.34.0 (2022-01-12) =

 * Enhancement [#1521](https://github.com/insideout10/wordlift-plugin/issues/1521): We improved performance by moving several fields (entity URI, JSON-LD hash and last sync) away from the crowded post-meta table.